Customer Grievance Redressal Policy

 • Bank will make all efforts to resolve the complaint in a timely manner but in case of any inadvertent situation where additional time is needed, Bank will inform the customer the reasons for the delay and provide expected timelines for resolution of the issue

-• If the customer is not happy with the response, he/she can escalate it to the nodal officer as per details mentioned above.
+• If the customer is not happy with the response, he/she can escalate it to the principal nodal officer as per details mentioned above.

 • It is always in the interest of customer to lodge complaint with the Bank without loss of time by furnishing complete details of fraudulent/unauthorised transactions